Second-wave feminism: Overview in the United States

+women in print movement, which attempted to establish autonomous communications networks of feminist publications, presses, and bookstores created by and for women.
+Women in the movement used publications for consciousness raising, reclaiming and reprinting earlier women's writings, self-expression, education, and movement coordination.
+Feminist presses provided an outlet for women's writings without the censorship and gatekeeping of traditional publishers.
+Periodicals and presses established during this period included Virago Press, Naiad Press, Big Mama Rag, Lavender Woman, and Spare Rib.
+Feminist writings during the second-wave influenced the emergence of women's studies as a legitimate field of study.
+In 1970, San Diego State University was the first university in the United States to offer a selection of women's studies courses.

 The 1977 National Women's Conference in Houston, Texas, presented an opportunity for women's liberation groups to address a multitude of women's issues.
 At the conference, delegates from around the country gathered to create a National Plan of Action, which offered 26 planks on matters such as women's health, women's employment, and child care.

 Alice Paul wrote the Equal Rights Amendment, whose passage became an unachieved goal of the feminist movement in the 1970s.

 By the early 1980s, it was largely perceived that women had met their goals and succeeded in changing social attitudes towards gender roles, repealing oppressive laws that were based on sex, integrating the "boys' clubs" such as military academies, the United States Armed Forces, NASA, single-sex colleges, men's clubs, and the Supreme Court, and making gender discrimination illegal.
 However, in 1982, adding the Equal Rights Amendment to the United States Constitution failed, having been ratified by only 35 states, leaving it three states short of ratification.